fedor-rusak/simpleNodeProject/README.md

 While first solution seems good it really sucks when you have have more than 10 elements on your screen, or you want to reuse it, or you want to collaborate with designer, or port it to other platform.
 I think you have got my point.

 And HTML was created with second solution in mind.
-When the sexiest technology was XML...
+When the sexiest technology was ...XML.
 And even if you use erb, jade, wtf, gtfo or other template-engine in the end of the day it will be translated to HTML.

 But in its basic state it looks like... it's [1996](http://ekarj.com/internet96.htm) again!
 That is patched and fixed by duck-tape called Cascade Style Sheets.
 Standard for prettifying all this XML-based atrocity.
 Intentions were all good but when you dig a bit dipper you feel like... you want kill something right away.